Fringston/Train/README.md

 The project is divided into to modules.
 One acts as a Web-API which has the responsibility to handle all the requests from the client-app and communicate with the kafkaserver and database.
+This module uses Spring Boot as a framework.

 The other module is the client-application which handles the interaction with the user.

 When the API-module is started, it will create a kafka topic called UserTopic.
 This topic will be used to store all the users that are created.